SHOTGUN FINDER

 Ergonomics/Look & Feel

-• This gun feel exceptionally well in the hands
+• This gun feels exceptionally well in the hands

 • This Ethos has limited length of pull adjustability but feels super solid right out of the box

-• Pistol grip is very comfortable, solid to grab, and is angled nicely so I'm not having to reach extra far to get on the trigger
+• The pistol grip is very comfortable, solid to grab, and is angled nicely so I'm not having to reach extra far to get on the trigger

-• Forearm curves in towards the barrel, but also flares up - designed to fit natural hand placement.
+• The forearm curves in towards the barrel but also flares up - designed to fit natural hand placement.
 This also looks super cool

 • The carbon fiber rib is raised and replaceable!
 This one is great looking and functional